 There were some very beautiful cars made in the 50s and they deserve an entire page on this website.
 I must admit, I got a little carried away by the Edsel information I found.
 To begin with, here is what Wikipedia has to say about the Edsel.

 Pat Feeney’s dad owned a car lot and I carpooled with her.
-A few times she showed up in an Edsel and I believe one was a tri-tone, so I went on a quest to find out more about the Edsel and here is what I found.
+A few times she showed up in an Edsel, so I went on a quest to find out more about the car and here is what I found.

 In 1956, Ford Motor Company realized that there was a void in their selections of mid-size automobiles.
 GM could keep Chevrolet owners in their fold by offering a path of advancement to Pontiac, Oldsmobile, Buick and Cadillac, while the Plymouth owner could move up to Dodge, De Soto, Chrysler and Imperial.
 But Ford buyers were looking at Mercury, Lincoln and Continental.
 Ford needed a new car line between Ford and Mercury and thus, planned an entirely new car division and an entirely new car.
 The design was to be completely unique – distinguishable from any angle.

 The 1958 Edsel came in two sizes, actually two distinctly different designs.
 The “Senior” series cars are Citation and Corsair models, built on the large Mercury-based frame.
 The “Junior” series cars are Rangers, Pacers and the station wagons, Bermuda, Villager and Roundup, built on the smaller Ford-based frame.

 One talked-about feature was the “Teletouch” shifter, which controlled the automatic transmission selection electronically from push buttons in the center of the steering wheel hub.
 (A series of planetary gears in the column kept the buttons stationary as the wheel turns.)
 Many other Edsel-original ideas are still found on today’s cars.